-- zone The zone object or the zone name - phase The phase name
+- zone The zone object or the zone name - phase The phase name class tc_toolbox.process_metallurgy.process.ReactionZone

 The kinematic viscosity at each time point [m2/s]

 Invalidates the object and frees the disk space used by it.
 This is only required if the disk space occupied by the object needs to be released during the calculation.
 No data can be retrieved from the object afterwards.